The Secretary of State was asked—

 My hon.
 Friend the Minister for Sport and Civil Society was travelling back this morning, and it seemed unwise to rely on public transport or London traffic to ensure her being here, so we made arrangements for me to answer questions.
 I apologise, Mr Speaker, if the hon.
 Gentleman objects to my answering questions that are targeted at me, as you announced at the beginning of the session.
 On the issue that he raises, there has never been an announcement of the time at which this change to fixed odds betting terminals’ stakes would come in.
 There were early-day motions and all-party parliamentary group reports urging the Government to bring this forward from April 2020 and we have done exactly that.
 He will know that, in a few moments’ time, there will be an opportunity to discuss this subject in more detail and I will happily set out the rationale for this choice.

-The Secretary of State did not answer the question, nor did he confirm that the Minister for Civil Society is actually in the building.
-The announcement in the Budget of the delay in implementing the stake reduction was a betrayal of the his ministerial colleague and his two predecessors as Secretary of State, as well as the victims and their families, whose lives have been blighted by gambling addiction.
+The Secretary of State did not answer the question, nor did he confirm that the Minister for Sport and Civil Society is actually in the building.
+The announcement in the Budget of the delay in implementing the stake reduction was a betrayal of his ministerial colleague and his two predecessors as Secretary of State, as well as the victims and their families, whose lives have been blighted by gambling addiction.
 Why has he chosen to back the bookies rather than the gambling addiction victims and their families, his own Minister and the overwhelming public interest?

 No, there has been no delay.
 Mr Speaker, I am in your hands: I am very happy to set out now the detailed explanation of why we have done what we have done.
 The shadow Secretary of State has asked for an urgent question on this very subject at half-past 10, which you have granted, so it is a matter for you as to whether you would like me to address the question now or at 10.30 am.